Perfluorooctanoic acid (PFOA) and Perfluorooctanesulfonic acid (PFOS)

 Health and Safety Code section 116271 delegates to the Division of Drinking Water’s (DDW) Deputy Director the authority “to take action pursuant to Article 5,” including the power to issue a notification level (NL) pursuant to Health and Safety Code section 116455.

-In response to a request from DDW, the Office of Environmental Health Hazard Assessment (OEHHA) recommended interim NLs for PFOA (based on liver toxicity, as well as cancer risks) and for PFOS (based on immunotoxicity).
-OEHHA made these recommendations following its review of currently available health-based advisories and standards and supporting documentation.
-After independent review of the available information on the risks, DDW established NLs at concentrations 13 parts per trillion for PFOS and 14 parts per trillion for PFOA.
+In August 2019, after further review, the Office of Environmental Health Hazard Assessment (OEHHA) recommended NLs for PFOA and for PFOS be set at the lowest levels at which they can be reliably detected in drinking water using currently available and appropriate technologies.
+This recommendation is based on OEHHA’s development of reference levels intended to protect against cancer and noncancer effects, including effects on the liver and immune system.
+These recommendations supersede the recommended interim NLs that OEHHA provided to SWRCB in July 2018.
+After independent review of the available information on the risks, DDW established NLs at 6.5 parts per trillion for PFOS and 5.1 parts per trillion for PFOA.
 These levels are consistent with OEHHA’s recommendations.

 Certain requirements and recommendations apply to a water system if it serves customers drinking water containing a contaminant greater than its notification level.
 In addition to notification levels and pursuant to Health and Safety Code section 116455, DDW has established a single response level for PFOS and PFOA based on U.S. EPA’s conclusion that the lifetime health advisory is applicable to both short-term and chronic risk assessment scenarios.
 The health advisory level offers a margin of protection for all persons throughout their life from adverse health effects resulting from exposure to PFOA and PFOS in drinking water and suggests that parents of formula-fed infants may consider the use of an alternative drinking water source or using formula that does not require adding water.
 The response level for PFOA and PFOS is a total concentration of 70 ppt for both contaminants, which is approximately five (5) times the individual notification level.
-When possible, DDW recommends removing the source from service or providing treatment when the concentration exceeds the notification level.
-DDW recommends removing the source from service when the concentration level cannot be reduced below the response level of 70 ppt.
+When possible, DDW recommends removing the source from service or providing treatment when the concentration exceeds the level.

 Analytical Methods and Reporting

 During the third Unregulated Contaminant Monitoring Rule (UCMR3), USEPA required laboratories to use EPA Method 537 to analyze for six perfluorinated compounds.
-At that time, the minimum reporting levels for PFOS and PFOA were 0.04 μg/L and 0.02 μg/L, respectively.
+At that time, the minimum reporting levels established by USEPA for PFOS and PFOA were 0.04 μg/L and 0.02 μg/L, respectively.

 The minimum reporting level is similar to the detection limit for purposes of reporting, (DLR), which is established in regulation for chemicals with maximum contaminant levels.
 The DLR is the level at which the DDW is confident about quantification being reported.